vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

     - macOS Sonoma Support:
         - You will now be able to enforce macOS Sonoma update (once available).
     - Major Version Update - logic enhancement:
         - mUU ensures the installer for a major update now matches the exact version you are wanting to enforce.
+- 2023-08-03: Revision 12.1:
+    - Syntax fix for major updates